-The Georgia State Poetry Society, which was later amended to the Georgia Poetry Society, was founded in Atlanta, Georgia on August 30, 1979 by the late poets and friends, Edward Davin Vickers and Charles J. Bruehler.
+Now in its 39th year, the Georgia Poetry Society, a name which was amended from the early Georgia State Poetry Society, was founded in Atlanta, Georgia, on August 30, 1979 by late poets and friends Edward Davin Vickers and Charles J. Bruehler.

 From 30 members at its founding, the Society has grown to encompass a membership of approximately 200 poets and supporters of poetry.
 The majority are Georgians, but members from other states are welcome partners.